 Stunner buys herself a brand new Porsche, sets an example for her daughter

-The young lady who dubbed herself "porchebabe" on her Instagram post received a flurry of messages from people who were impressed by her purchase.
-Some even commented on what an awesome way it is to bring in the new year.
+The young lady, who dubbed herself "porchebabe" on Instagram, received a flurry of messages from people who were impressed by her purchase.
+Some even commented on what an awesome way it was to bring in the new year.

 Commending her on a job well done, raveniman_ said: